IAHispano/Applio-Docs/Get-Started/Alternatives.md

 Thanks to our team, we were able to bring Applio to other places for your convenience

-+++ Google Colab
++++ Google Colab UI

 ## What is Google Colab?

 Google Colab **(Google Colaboratory)** is a free cloud based platform that enables writing and executing Python code within an interactive notebook environment.
 It provides free access to computing resources, including CPUs, **GPUs** and TPUs from Google’s servers, making it particularly useful for machine learning tasks and data analysis.
 Additionally, Colab offers a Pro subscription, but it’s not highly recommended to pay for it when there are better alternatives available.
+Some Colabs have an **interface (UI)** through Gradio, providing a simple and user-friendly experience for users, however, these interfaces are not allowed by Google Colab, so there is a possibility of jeopardizing your google account.

 !!!warning Warning
-It should be noted that Gradio is banned from Colab, so it is preferable to use a secondary or new account to avoid a possible ban.
+Please note noted that Gradio is banned from Colab, so it is preferable to use a secondary, a new account or [Applio No UI Colab](https://colab.research.google.com/github/iahispano/applio/blob/master/assets/Applio_NoUI.ipynb) to avoid a possible ban.
 Additionally, it is possible that Colab may disconnect after a few hours due to Google’s limitations.
 !!!

 1. Enter [Applio Colab](https://colab.research.google.com/github/iahispano/applio/blob/master/assets/Applio.ipynb) and just **run the 2 cells**.